locie/simurex2018_workshop/README.md

 Repository containing the LOCIE material for SIMUREX 2018.

-An interactive binder session can be used (but can be long to launch, an need a proper internet connection).
+An interactive binder session can be used (can be long to launch, and need a proper internet connection).

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/locie/simurex2018_workshop/master)